dax8it/ATJIUJITSU-REAL-NEW/content/blog/Look-who-earned-their-stripe.md

 home: false
 thumbnail: /img/img_7014.jpg
 tags:
-  - bjj
-  - promotion
-  - stripes
-  - success
-  - Blog
 ---

-## We’re proud of our students and how hard they work at achieving their goals.
-This is the first step in this long and wonderful journey!
+**We’re proud of our students and how hard they work at achieving their goals.
+This is the first step in this long and wonderful journey!**

 ---